bn-l/dynio/README.md

 ## Extras

 [Scoop](https://github.com/ScoopInstaller/Scoop) is a really nice command line package manager for windows.
-You can use it to install qalculate (what I'm using in the first demo).
+You can use it to install the `qalc` command (aka Qalculate!--what I'm using in the first demo).
 After install run `scoop bucket add extras` then `scoop install qalculate`.
-The everything cli can be installed with `scoop install everything-cli`.
+The everything cli can be installed with `scoop install everything-cli` then the everything command can be added with `es` (make sure "[everything](https://www.voidtools.com/downloads/)" is installed).
+"Everything" has insanely fast file search on windows.

 ## Privacy